Summary

 Currently, trials and testing of connected and automated vehicles generally requires two people within each vehicle – the safety driver and the automated control system operator (ACSO).
 As we progress to more advanced trials, it is important to understand what is needed to remove these roles from the vehicle, without compromising safety.
 The challenge is to first understand how the role of the ACSO can be performed remotely and then apply that learning to the safety driver role.

-TRL are conducting a feasibility study to understand the roles of ACSO and safety driver in controlling a CAV, including current relevant standards, and the key risks and enablers of making these roles remote from a CAV.
+TRL conducted a feasibility study to understand the roles of ACSO and safety driver in controlling a CAV, including current relevant standards, and the key risks and enablers of making these roles remote from a CAV.
 This work will create an understanding of the technical challenges involved in removing the ACSO and what is required to progress to advanced trials, as well as creating a basis for future requirements needed to remove the safety driver from the vehicle.

 Updates